isomerpages/mol-articles/financial-articles/support-schemes.md

         * School meal subsidy of $2.90 per meal for 10 meals per school week
         * Public transport eVoucher of $15 per month

+      To apply, please [download the application form](https://beta.moe.gov.sg/uploads/MOE-FAS-Application-Form.pdf){:target="_blank"} or collect a copy at your child's school.

-      To apply, please [complete this application form](https://www.moe.gov.sg/docs/default-source/document/initiatives/financial-assistance/files/moe-fas-application-form.pdf){:target="_blank"} with the relevant supporting documents and submit it to your child's school.
+Submit the completed form with all relevant supporting documents directly to your child's school.

       [Find out more](https://beta.moe.gov.sg/fees-assistance-awards-scholarships/financial-assistance/){:target="_blank"}